Material Identification and Quality Assurance

-A non-destructive testing apparatus that uses a current to electrically charge a sample of the material.
+A testing apparatus that uses a current to electrically charge a sample of the material.
 The resulting discharge of plasma is unique for each element and this pattern can be read by the optical spectrometer to determine the metal’s complete composition.

 There are many similar alloys and grades of metal available on the market, and some of them are mislabeled or fraudulent.
 We offer Positive Material Identification (PMI) for all incoming materials so you have complete confidence that you receive exactly what you ordered.
 We are one of the few services in China to offer this level of testing.

 X-Ray Fluorescence (XRF) analysis is a non-destructive testing (NDT) process by which materials such as metals, clothes, plastics, ceramics, etc. are exposed to low level, short-wave X-rays or gamma radiation.
 Each element reflects the emission with a different wavelength and a specially calibrated spectrometer can analyze the wavelengths to detect what elements are present and in what relative concentrations.
 The XRF analyzer can also detect banned materials under the REACH and RoHS legislation.

 Ideal for complex geometries, the Faro laser scanner quickly and accurately scans the surface of the part and creates a digital file that can be compared with the customer’s supplied CAD file for easy reference.

 We also have a coordinate measuring machine (CMM) with a touch probe for making even more precise measurements of detailed features as required.